mth/yeti/doc/reference.rst

 Types having any non-required members are always closed.

-The structure fields can be additionally marked to be either polymorphic (default), non-polymorphic (used for fields with getters) or mutable (which implies non-polymorphism).
+The structure fields can be additionally marked to be either polymorphic (default), monomorphic (used for fields with getters) or mutable (which implies monomorphism).
 This is used to determine whether the field dereference results in a value type with polymorphic or monomorphic type variables.

 Record/variant type unification